 Note the difference in the recommended amplifier gain settings.
 As the cable connecting the B antenna is half the length, cable loss is only 5.9dB at 700MHz.
 Line amplification should only be used to compensate for cable loss, so gain settings may be different between the A and B antenna lines, depending on the cable type and length used.
 Line amplifiers should not be relied upon to amplify weak signals to usable levels as this approach also amplifies noise, usually yielding undesirable results due to the poor signal to noise ratio.

-Next month we will continue to focus on transmission lines, examining the importance of impedance matching and the effect of standing waves.
+In our next post, we will continue to focus on transmission lines, examining the importance of impedance matching and the effect of standing waves.